dvitanov/lorevc/docs/deciding-to-fundraise/the-purpose-of-fundraising.md

 Fundraising is an option and a tool in the broader context of building a company.
 This naturally begs the question, how does one think about fundraising?
 What is its actual purpose within the broader corporate strategy?

-I believe that the purpose of early-stage fundraising is to get a clean swing.
+I believe that the purpose of early-stage fundraising is to get a **clean swing**.

 Let’s unpack this a bit further: